OpenRTMFP/ArcusNode/README.md

 # ArcusNode
-#### A RTMFP Rendevouz Server For Peer Assisted Networking With Adobe Flash
+#### A RTMFP Rendevouz Server For Peer Assisted Networking With Adobe Flash on nodejs

 Author: arcusdev [arcus.node@gmail.com]
 License: [GPL](http://www.gnu.org/licenses/)

 ## Description
 ArcusNode is an offspring of [Cumulus](http://github.com/OpenRTMFP/Cumulus), a standalone C++ implementation of the _RTMFP Protocol_ and much more.
-ArcusNode aims to assist P2P networking with ease of extendability due to Javascript glue.
+ArcusNode aims to assist P2P networking with ease of extendability due to Javascript glue with nodejs.

 ## Build & Installation
 To use ArcusNode as a service, get it from [github](http://github.com/OpenRTMFP/ArcusNode) and run: